 - Spoken to you about all available treatment options, including those options that are approved by the FDA and those that are currently in clinical trials

 - Given you the pros and cons of each treatment option and allowed YOU to make the decision you feel most comfortable with

 If you don’t feel comfortable with your diagnosis or treatment team, don’t be afraid to get a second opinion.

 The Treatment Center Finder will help you find a melanoma treatment center in your area.
 This is not a doctor recommendation, but these are centers have a strong melanoma department and experience with this disease.

-Do you have additional questions or do you want to connect with fellow patients and caregivers?
-Visit our online bulletin board.
+Do you have additional questions or want more information about your melanoma diagnosis, or want to connect with fellow patients and caregivers?
+Email Education@melanoma.org for help or answers, or visit our online bulletin board.